adobe/helix-home/hackathons/12-psp/3-migration/index.md

 ## Migration plan
 - Ideal state: magic.
 Fewest manual steps as possible
-    - If v5 config is empty, get v4 config, write to v5
+    - If v5 config is empty, get v4 config, write to v5 config bus
     - Debate: Admin panel to migrate v4 config to v5?
 Seems like this shouldn't be a thing.

 ## Long-term backwards compatibility perspective
 - Assumption:
     - type in aem.live and the site loads correctly
-    - If config migration is "Magic" (e.g. empty v5 config is populated from known v4 locations), how much would need to be backwards compat?
+    - If config migration is "Magic" (e.g. empty v5 config is populated from known v4 locations), how much would need to be backwards compatible?
-    - need visual editor for configs non-migrated or manual configurations
+    - need visual editor for non-migrated or manual configurations
     - Some level of manual work is expected (e.g. CDN/DNS switch, any secrets that might get put into Custom config).